-Reeves, a Republican, was the representative for Illinois's 11th congressional district from 1901 to 1903.
+Reeves was the representative for Illinois’s 11th congressional district and was a Republican.
+He served from 1901 to 1903.

 From Dec 1895 to Mar 1903, Reeves missed 192 of 677 roll call votes, which is 28.4%.
 This is on par with the median of 31.7% among the lifetime records of representatives serving in Mar 1903.
 The chart below reports missed votes over time.

 |Dec 1896-Mar 1897||62||13||21.0%||16th|

 The information on this page is originally sourced from a variety of materials, including: